techgrounds/techgrounds-salmaelabdellaoui/MVP-V1-App/Documentation/Logs/TimeLogs.md

 - Setting up VPC peering

 __Obstacles__
-- The routtabels where not defined by me, so the route table of the VPC peering could not find them.
+- The routtabels where not defined by me in the main stack, so the route table of the VPC peering could not find them.

 ## January 25, 2024

 __Daily report__
 - Finalizing my VPCs and VPC peering
-- Helping my peers with theire errors
+- Helping my peers with their errors

 ## January 26, 2024